C-essential surfaces in (3-manifold, graph) pairs: Untelescoping and Essential Surfaces

 \textbf{Case 2:} $H_{C_F}$ is a Heegaard splitting.

-Since no thin surface is parallel to a thick surface, by Theorem \ref{thm:HSofCompBodies2} one of the following occurs: \begin{itemize} \item $H_{C_F}$ has a generalized stabilization and if this is a boundary stabilization, it is along a component of $\bdd M$; \item $H_{C_F}$ is perturbed; or \item $T \cap C_F$ has a removable path disjoint from $F$. \end{itemize} By Lemma \ref{lem: stabilization 2}, $H$ is either perturbed or it contains a generalized stabilization or a removable path as desired.
+Since no thin surface is parallel to a thick surface, by Theorem \ref{thm:HSofCompBodies2} one of the following occurs: \begin{itemize} \item $H_{C_F}$ has a generalized stabilization and if this is a boundary stabilization, it is along a component of $\bdd M$; \item $H_{C_F}$ is perturbed; or \item $T \cap C_F$ has a removable path disjoint from $F$. \end{itemize} All of these conclusions are possible conclusions in the theorem at hand.

 \textbf{Case 3:} $H_{C_F}$ is a $\Gamma$-Heegaard splitting but not a Heegaard splitting.